Trafficked persons on trial in the United Kingdom: Court of Appeal provides new guidance on abuse of process and available defences

 Research Fellow in Anti-Trafficking Law and Policy, British Institute of International and Comparative Law

-This blog post was originally published on Oxford Human Rights Hub
+This blog post was originally published by Oxford Human Rights Hub

 Join the conversation